btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 #### How to apply a patch to ROM?

-You must choose the ROM file and the patch, then tap on the red round button.

-As a result, you get a patched ROM, which will be located in the same directory with the original ROM.
+You have to select a ROM file, a patch and choose which file to save, then click on the red round button.
+Files are selected through the standard Files application (or through one of the file managers you have installed).
+The application will show a message when the file is patched.
+Do not close the application until the file is patched.

 #### App shows a message after file selection: "Archive should be unpacked in an external program".